 Professor Reid framed the three fundamental roles of government on science – as a funder of UK science, as a leader – especially on policy – and as a user purchasing and deploying innovations, particularly over the last six months and at the benefit of the research sector.
 The role of Government as leader is important, both in setting the the big ‘superpower’ vision, but also – increasingly – in the culture and accesibility of the research community.
 The science behind UK policy does not just come from universities and businesses, but also the Government’s research institutions (defence and health).

 For all the vision, it is delivery and clarity of support for innovative companies at early Technology Readiness Levels which can have some of the biggest returns for UK plc over the long term.
 Jeremy Millard spoke from his broad experience in working with these companies, and the complexities of a oft-changing jigsaw of support mechanisms – including R&D tax credits and the new UKRI structure – as managing the sporadic, unpredictable interest of Government in different research areas and technologies.

 Ian Taylor noted the importance of stimulating investment by the private sector as currently that represents over half of the 1.7% of UK GDP current spend on R&D intensity.
 The UK Government has set an ambition for the UK to increase its total R&D expenditure to 2.4% of GDP by 2027, and 3% in the longer term.

-The value of communication
+The value of effective comms

 Ellie Dobson highlighted that recently Government has also taken on a more significant role as a communicator of science, particularly in relation to the pandemic and increasingly with regard to climate change.
 During this historic period, with more interest than ever in science communication, the link between research and our lives has never been more clear.
 Therefore, beyond its contribution to economic growth, the national position on science is now a saliant factor in securing the trust of the electorate in the sums invested and the dividends attained.